 Mark’s medical special needs have taken literally years to sort out.
 It wasn’t until relatively recently (April 2017) that genetic testing began to unravel some of the mysteries: Mark has GRIN2B neurodevelopmental disorder.
 While its symptoms can vary widely, Mark has an intellectual disability, communication and processing disorders, short and long term memory loss, and ADD.
 Additionally, Mark also suffers from a congenital amino acid metabolic disorder.
 (That’s just a fancy way of saying his body can’t process proteins safely or like a typical person can.
 So, he’s on a managed diet of restricted protein to manage it.)

 I’m also someone living with a chronic medical condition called psoriatic arthritis (or PsA).
 Diagnosed in my early twenties, I slowly lost my ability to walk for a time and lost—what I thought at the time was—my dream job as a result.
 It was a long journey to find a good rheumatologist who could help.
 But that same admittedly painful process pushed me into other changes and opportunities.
 It was definitely a “get better (perspective) or get bitter” situation.
 And, honestly, I flip-flopped between the two for some time.
 Sometimes I still do.
 And that’s okay.

-While I continued to work in schools for quite some time after my own diagnosis, I ended up leaving the classroom to better manage Mark’s unique needs.
+While I continued to work in schools after my own diagnosis, I ended up leaving the classroom to better manage Mark’s unique needs.
 But we still needed my income and—frankly—I still wanted to work.
-I loved teaching and I found it be a wonderfully creative outlet for me personally.
+I loved teaching and I found it be a wonderfully creative outlet.
 So, I began working from my home as a writer and educational consultant with an emphasis on helping others—adults and children alike—develop and strengthen the soft skills they need to become their strongest selves.

 PS – Let’s connect!
 You can find me a few other places online, too.